Greymagic27/Minecraft-Database/GitHub Formatting/client-tldr.md

 Badlion isn't even a client, its just bloatware.
 It will steal your information, and slow down your device.
 You really should stop.

 ## Forge/Fabric
 Forge or Fabric allows you to install any mod you want, for free.
-There are thousands of mods listed on [Modrinth](https://modrinth.com/) and [CurseForge](https://beta.curseforge.com/minecraft/search?page=1&class=mc-mods).
+There are thousands of mods listed on [Modrinth](https://modrinth.com/).

 If you're on the latest version, use Fabric with this tutorial: https://www.youtube.com/watch?v=pSL2HtfhhhE